I want Azalea to feel like you,

 reverberating the coldest kind of panic -

-the urgency with which your scramble to shut all your doors
+urgency must scramble to shut all your doors

 and drop down your blinds